 Have an unforgettable summer!

 Fill out an application

-You will be asked to provide contact information for three references.
-Your references should know you in an academic or professional setting, such as teachers, mentors and current/ former employers.
-We will send your references an online form to complete, later in the application process.
+You’ll be asked to provide contact information for two professional references that know you in an academic or professional setting – such as teachers, coaches and current/ former employers.
+Your references will be sent an online form to complete, later in the application process.

 IMPORTANT STAFF DATES:

 Staff need to commit to working at camp for the entire summer, which includes all orientation and session dates listed below.
 Please mention any scheduling conflicts during your interview.

 All staff are required to participate in an extensive orientation before campers arrive.
 Orientation is mandatory for new and returning staff.
 Start dates vary by position.
 Staff will travel to camp on their orientations start date and stay at camp through the end of the first session.
 We provide free transportation from NYC to camp on specific orientation dates.

 Director of Specialists, Waterfront Directors, Program Directors & Assistant DirectorsThursday, June 6th

 2024 Session Dates